adamlofts/d3dart/README.md

 # d3dart

-d3dart is provides a d3 like API for creating visualizations in the dart language.
+d3dart provides a d3 like API for creating visualizations in the dart language.

 You can use the pre-built chart objects: